 - The procedure is done on an outpatient basis under general anesthesia

 - There are several types of Mastopexy procedures that Dr. Brown uses.
 Each surgery is tailored for the individual to provide maximal lift while minimizing scar lengths when possible.
 Periareolar breast lifting involves skin tightening around the nipple only.
 These candidates have low nipple positions with very minimal sagging.
 It works well for patients with tubular breast deformity or patients with enlarged areola.
 It affords very minimal lift, and the final scar around the areola tends to be quite visible.
-Vertical Mastopexy works well for small to moderately sized breasts with good overlying skin tone, and moderate sagging.
+Vertical Mastopexy works well for small to moderately sized breasts with good overlying skin tone, and mild to moderate sagging.
 The final scar pattern is similar to the configuration of a lollipop.
 A full mastopexy works well for moderate to severe sagging, when maximal skin and tissue tightening is needed in all dimensions.
 It is also required in patients with poor skin tone.
 The final scar pattern is similar to an anchor shape on the breast.